spookiestevie/desburito/README.md

 # desburito
-some random student website
+some random student website for revision resources and stuff.

-not front end devs, suck at design, work in progress ples don't make fun XD https://desburito.com
+Powered by bootstrap

+https://desburito.com
+#todos (NOT VERY SPECIFIC HAHA):
+- [ ] More content
+- [ ] Better front page
+- [ ] Enable search for relevant info
+- [ ] More improvements